DVB Dream

-DVB Dream is a proprietary software for watching & recording of digital TV & radio with help of a digital TV tuner card (Internal PCI / PCI-Express cards or external USB devices).
+DVB Dream is a proprietary software for watching and recording of digital TV and radio with help of a digital TV tuner card (Internal PCI / PCI-Express cards or external USB devices).
 It supports the standards DVB-S (satellite), DVB-C (cable), DVB-T (terrestrial), ISDB-T, ISDB-S and ATSC.

-It has STB-like features including PIP (Picture-in-picture), record, Timeshift, EPG, Scheduler, Unicable support, Positioner support(including GotoX.X / USALS), UHD(4K)/HD/HEVC/H264 support, child lock, remote control support.
+It has STB-like features including PIP (Picture-in-picture), record, Timeshift, EPG, Scheduler, Unicable support, Positioner support (including GotoX.X / USALS), UHD (4K), HD, HEVC, H264, child lock, and remote control support.

 There are also features that cannot be seen on STBs but provided with help of flexible Windows GUI environment.
-These are: Multi PIP(watching more than 1 channel at the same time)), Multi record (recording more than 1 channel at the same time), LAN Streaming, VLC or MPC Integration, Auto-zap, Unique channel list system by grouping/ordering/filtering by several flexible options, Render-less mode, Multi monitor support, Command line support, Plugins support.
+These are: Multi PIP(watching more than 1 channel at the same time), Multi record (recording more than 1 channel at the same time), LAN Streaming, VLC or MPC Integration, Auto-zap, Unique channel list system by grouping/ordering/filtering by several flexible options, Render-less mode, Multi monitor support, Command line support, Plugins support.

 Being a Windows application, user interface can be customized with help of themes and foldable GUI elements.
 It can be localized in most of the languages (29 languages are supported, as in 2015).